kiko-g/kikogoncalves-gatsby/src/markdown/react-tailwind/react-tailwind.md

 ---
+pinned: false
-date: 2022-03-14
+date: 2022-03-25
-slug: /blog/getting-started-react-tailwind
+slug: /blog/react-tailwind
-title: Getting Started with React and Tailwind
+title: Combining React and Tailwind
 featuredImage: ./featured.jpg
 ---

-## React
+React is a JavaScript library for building user interfaces and Tailwind is a utility-first CSS framework packed with classes